GabriFila/app-sagra-pesto/README.md

 CashRegisterPage

-- getCurrentStorage
-- setup listener for storage
-- filter courses from storage where inMenu==true and set them to state(storage)
-- useState = storage : IStorageCourse[]
-- useReducer =
-  - newOrder : {orderNum: number, total: number, courses: IStorageCourse[]}
-  - dispatchActions: IReducerAction
-    - (ADD_DISH, dishName)
-    - (REMOVE_DISH, dishName)
-    - SEND_ORDER
-    - PRINT_ORDER
+- 2 sections:
-    - RESET_ORDER
+  - CashRegisterMenu (onlyInstant false)
-- map state(storage) to list of CashRegisterCourse, if in newOrder there is a course with same name pass it as prop
-- CashRegisterConsole pass newOrder revenue
+  - CashRegisterConsole

-CashRegisterCourse (courseInMenu : IStorageCourse, courseInOrder ?: IStorageCourse, dispatch)
+CashRegisterMenu (onlyInstant : boolean)

+- access courseNames and dishesInOrder from StorageCourses
+- map courseNames to CashRegisterCourse and pass dishes filtered base on coursename

+CashRegisterCourse (courseDishes : IStorageDish, onlyInstant : boolean)

 - map dishes to CashRegisterDish, if in courseInOrder there is a dish with the same name pass the qt as prop as prop

-CashRegisterDish (courseInMenu : IDish, newOrderQt : number, dispatch)
+CashRegisterDish (courseInMenu : IDish, onlyInstant : boolean)

+- access dishesInOrder and dispatch from CashRegisterContext and display orderQt
-- a row with dish name, qt in storage, '-'. '+' and newOrderQt
+- a row with dish name, qt in storage, '-'. '+' and orderQt
 - on click of '-' and '+' trigger dispatch action with name of dish

-CashRegisterConsole (revenue: number, orderNum ?: number )
+CashRegisterConsole (revenue: number, orderNum : number | undefined, onlyInstant : boolean)

-- display revenue from props
+- access storageDishes and dishes in order to calculate orderRevenue and display it
-- display sendButton, on click of sendButton dispatch SEND_ORDER action
+- display sendIcon, on click dispatch SendOrder action and pass onlyInstant
+- if onlyInstant == false :
+  - display orderNumber
-- display send button on click of printButton dispatch PRINT_ORDER action
+  - display printIcon, on click trigger pdf generation and print (jsPDF)
   - display orderNum
-- display resetOrderButton
+  - display resetOrderIcon,on click dispatch ResetOrder action

-cash register reducer actions:

-- ADD_DISH: (payload = dishName)
-  - copy state and find course where dishes includes a dish==payload, increment qt and recalculate revenue
-- REMOVE_DISH:
-  - copy state and find course where dishes includes a dish==payload, decrement qt and recalculate revenue
-- SEND_ORDER:
-  - call createOrder firebase cloud function with undefined as orderNum argument, then set orderNum as the one received
-- PRINT_ORDER:
-  - trigger print function
-- RESET_ORDER:
-- set newOrder to [] and orderNum to undefined

 <div style="page-break-after: always;"></div>

 #### domain/cassaBar

 - [ ] InstantCashRegisterPage
+  - [ ] CashRegisterMenu
     - [ ] CashRegisterCourse
       - [ ] CashRegisterDish
-  - [ ] InstantCashRegisterConsole
+  - [ ] CashRegisterConsole

 InstantCashRegisterPage

-- getCurrentStorage
-- getCurrentService
-- setup firestore listener for storage
-- useState = all courses in storage where isInstant=true
-- add useReducer:
-  - useState: {newOrder : StorageCourse[]}
-  - dispatchActions:
-    - ADD_DISH
-    - REMOVE_DISH
-    - SEND_ORDER
-- map state to CashRegisterCourse and pass single course as props

-InstantCashRegisterConsole

-- display total from props
-- on click of sendButton dispatch SEND_ORDER action
+- CashRegisterMenu with onlyInstant = true
+- CashRegisterConsole with onlyInstant = true

 <div style="page-break-after: always;"></div>